British Newspapers Online

 Besides the main edition, there’s also an Irish Daily Mail and a “foreign” edition.

 Since 1982 it’s had a Sunday counterpart: the Mail on Sunday.
-Both are available as an iPhone app.
+Both are published by Associated Newspapers, a branch of the Daily Mail & General Trust, from offices just off Knightsbridge High Street.

 *Truth is stranger than fiction sometimes.
 We’ve carried that description of the Daily Mail ever since this site first appeared on the Web in 2002.
 On 4 May 2007 the Mail‘s “Femail” section for women carried an article under this headline: “I became a Stepford wife and saved my marriage”.
-You couldn’t make it up.
-Let’s face it, with the Mail you don’t have to.
+As its own columnist Richard Littlejohn so often says, you couldn’t make it up.
+Why bother, when you’ve got the Mail?

 • Address: